rust-lang/rustc-perf/README.md

-# Rust Compiler Performance Monitoring & Benchmarking
+# Rust Compiler Performance Monitoring & Benchmarking - An amazing project

 This repository contains two primary crates: `collector` and `site`.
 Collector gathers data for each bors commit and the site displays the data and provides a GitHub bot for on-demand benchmarking.